-- Qlf Lacustrine silt and clay related to the transgressive and regressive phase of Lake Bonneville (upper Pleistocene) - Moderately to well-sorted, silt, clay, fine sand and minor pebbly gravel; typically laminated or thin bedded; variably calcareous; may locally contain ostracods; deposited in shallow to moderately deep parts of Lake Bonneville; commonly gradational upslope into lacustrine sand and silt (Qls); locally concealed by loess veneer; regressive Lake Bonneville shorelines typically poorly developed in contrast to shorelines on unit Qlg; distinguished from Qls and Qlg by the presence of silty sand, silt, and clay as indicated in soil maps (USNRCS, 2015); mapped as Qlmbp in the Magna quadrangle (Solomon and others, 2007); exposed thickness more than 25 feet (7 m). - Qls Lacustrine sand and silt related to the transgressive and regressive phase of Lake Bonneville (upper Pleistocene) Moderately to well-sorted, fine to coarse sand, silt, clay, and minor pebbly gravel; thin- to thick-bedded; commonly has ripple marks and scour features; deposited in relatively shallow water nearshore, downslope from gravel and sand (Qlg); distinguished from Qlf and Qlg by the presence of silty sand and sand as indicated in soil maps (USNRCS, 2015); mapped as Qlsbp in the Magna quadrangle (Solomon and others, 2007); exposed thickness more than 30 feet (10 m).

-Qlg Lacustrine gravel and sand related to the transgressive and regressive phase of Lake Bonneville (upper Pleistocene) - Moderately to poorly-sorted, subrounded to rounded, pebble to cobble gravel in a matrix of pebbly sand, sand, and silt; locally interbedded with and containing lenses of silt and sand; thin to thick planar and cross beds; mapped near Kearns and Bennion on an east-west-oriented spit that developed during both Bonneville Lake transgression (see "S" = Stansbury shoreline on plate 1) and regression (see "r" = regressive shorelines on plate 1); shorelines typically well developed in contrast to the lack of shorelines on units Qlf and Qls; distinguished from Qlf and Qls by the presence of gravel and sand as indicated in soil maps (USNRCS, 2015); commonly interbedded with or laterally gradational with lacustrine sand and silt (Qls); mapped as Qlgbp in the Magna quadrangle (Solomon and others, 2007); exposed thickness more than 60 feet (20 m).
+- Qlf Lacustrine silt and clay (upper Pleistocene) -Moderately sorted silt, clay, fine sand, and minor pebbly gravel; typically laminated or thin bedded; variably calcareous; may locally contain ostracods; deposited in shallow to moderately deep parts of Lake Bonneville; commonly gradational upslope into lacustrine sand and silt (Qls); locally concealed by loess veneer; regressive Lake Bonneville shorelines typically poorly developed in contrast to shorelines on unit Qlg; distinguished from Qls and Qlg by the presence of silty sand, silt, and clay as indicated in soil maps (NRCS, 2015); mapped as Qlmbp in the Magna quadrangle (Solomon and others, 2007, 2018); exposed thickness more than 25 feet (7 m). - Qls Lacustrine sand and silt (upper Pleistocene) Moderately sorted fine to coarse sand, silt, clay, and minor pebbly gravel; thin to thick bedded; commonly has ripple marks and scour features; deposited in relatively shallow water nearshore, downslope from gravel and sand (Qlg); distinguished from Qlf and Qlg by the presence of silty sand and sand as indicated in soil maps (NRCS, 2015); mapped as Qlsbp in the Magna quadrangle (Solomon and others, 2007; 2018); exposed thickness more than 30 feet (10 m). - Qlg Lacustrine gravel and sand (upper Pleistocene) -Moderately to poorly sorted, subrounded to rounded, pebble to cobble gravel in a matrix of pebbly sand, sand, and silt; locally interbedded with and containing lenses of silt and sand; thin to thick planar and cross-beds; mapped near Kearns and Bennion on an east-southeast-oriented spit that developed during both Lake Bonneville transgression (see S [Stansbury] shoreline on plate 1) and regression (see r [regressive] shorelines on plate 1); some shorelines mapped as regressive could have formed during the transgressive phase; shorelines typically well developed in contrast to the lack of shorelines on units Qlf and Qls; distinguished from Qlf and QIs by the presence of gravel and sand as indicated in soil maps (NRCS, 2015); commonly interbedded with or laterally gradational with lacustrine sand and silt (Qls); mapped as Qlgbp in the Magna quadrangle (Solomon and others, 2007, 2018); exposed thickness more than 60 feet (20 m).

-Deposits of the transgressive phase of Lake Bonneville - Mapped below the Bonneville and Provo shorelines in bluffs along the incised Jordan River where transgressive phase deposits likely underlie the undivided deposits of the transgressive, overflow, and regressive phases of Lake Bonneville.
+Deposits of the transgressive phase of Lake Bonneville - Mapped below the Bonneville and Provo shorelines in bluffs along the incised Jordan River where transgressive-phase deposits likely underlie the undivided deposits of the transgressive, overflow, and regressive phases of Lake Bonneville.

-Qlb Transgressive phase deposits, undivided (upper Pleistocene) - Moderately to well-sorted, subrounded to rounded, fine to coarse sand, silt, and clay with pebbly gravel; locally includes beds of gravel and sand; limited to exposures in bluffs along Jordan River and stream terraces where slope colluvium conceals the relative amounts of gravel, sand, silt, and clay in these transgressive deposits; may include pre-Bonneville deposits that have not been differentiated; exposed thickness less than 100 feet (30 m).
+Qlb Transgressive-phase deposits of Lake Bonneville, undivided (upper Pleistocene) - Moderately sorted, subrounded to rounded, fine to coarse sand, silt, and clay with pebbly gravel; locally includes beds of gravel and sand; limited to exposures in bluffs along Jordan River and stream terraces where slope colluvium conceals the relative amounts of gravel, sand, silt, and clay in these transgressive deposits; may include pre-Bonneville deposits; exposed thickness less than 100 feet (30 m).